Israel rebuffs U.S. call for West Bank tactics review | Law-Order

 The State Department said on Tuesday that Washington will urge Israel to review rules of engagement practices after its military concluded that Al Jazeera journalist Shireen Abu Akleh was likely shot unintentionally by an Israeli soldier.
 The Palestinians have accused Israel of deliberately targeting Abu Akleh, who was killed on May 11 while covering an Israeli raid in the Palestinian militant stronghold city Jenin.
 Israel denies this.

-"Israel has expressed sorrow over her death.
-It was a tragedy that transpired in an incident in which there was heavy enemy fire.
+"Israel has expressed sorrow over the journalist's death.
+It was a tragedy that transpired in an incident in which there was heavy enemy fire ...
 The IDF (Israel Defence Forces) never intentionally shoots at innocent people," Lapid said.
 Israel has stepped up its incursions into the West Bank since a wave of deadly Palestinian street attacks in Israeli cities.
 In the latest such raid, on Wednesday, Israeli troops killed a member of Palestinian Islamic Jihad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)